practicaltech/TechFest/2021/gathering_5/README.md

 <br/>
 <sup>gathering_5</sup></p>

-# Communication (understanding our board's robospeek)
+# Communication: understanding our board's robospeek

 *When in doubt, check out the 'Answers & hints' section*